Saudattt/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 7 writes a script that adss execution permission to the owner, the group owner and the other users, to the file 'hello'
+Task 8 writes a script that sets the permission to the file 'hello'